 The banquet: Once the baby-grand gets uncovered and played, the ornament hallways start calling pedestrians to join at least for a while.
 What strikes me that night: we have a perfectly complementary group of players: young and elderly, various nationalities and backgrounds, all of us amateur players and none of us seem to have overlapping repertoires.
 Without ever having the feeling of standing in line, the players orderly – after all, we’re in Germany 😉 – do one or two songs before stepping aside allowing the next one to shine.
 Anything between 50’s crooners, 70’s Rock, 80’s disco classics, 00’s dance songs and some nice pieces of classical music, it’s a feast really!
 Spontaneous duets, audience singers, a solo harmonica and none of it planned for.
 I consider myself extremely lucky that night!
 It takes until about 10pm until security – locking up the hallways – find out there’s a few dozens of people in a place they shouldn’t be.
 They’re a class-act, allowing us to finish one final sing-along-song before breaking-up.

-The dessert: When I fly home on Sunday, I cherish numerous photos, email addresses, new faces and the finest of musical memories.
+The dessert: When I fly home on Sunday, I cherish numerous photos, email addresses, new faces and the finest of musical encounters.
 One song played that night will remind me every time since, thanks to my fellow-players!

 I Don’t Like Mondays – Boomtown Rats (Youtube-link)

 Stay safe, enjoy playing!